Quasiregular cobordism theorem: Quasiregular mappings with prescribed preimages

 \section{Quasiregular mappings with prescribed preimages}

-An immediate consequence of Theorem \ref{intro-thm:Berstein-Edmonds_existence} is an observation that, for $n\ge 3$, there exists quasiregular maps $\bS^n \to \bS^n$ with arbitrarily assigned preimages.
-This is topological in the sense that there is no control of the distortion.
+As discussed in the introduction, an immediate consequence of Theorem \ref{intro-thm:qrcobordism} is an observation that, for $n\ge 3$, there exist quasiregular maps $\bS^n \to \bS^n$ with arbitrarily assigned preimages.
+The corresponding statement is false in dimension $n=2$ as Remark \ref{rmk:preimage-failure-dim2} shows.